 ARES applications for the 2016 fall semester are due September 16, 2016 and applications for the 2017 spring semester are due on November, 2016.

 A student must be a U.S. citizen enrolled as a full-time student at a Montana Space Grant Consortium campus.

 A student and faculty mentor work as a team on a project.
 The project should go beyond what is taught in the classroom and be an honest research experience (no bottle-washing or lab-sweeping).
 Funding is for compensation of a student's time, not supplies, on a research project.

 The student must complete an application form and write a 2-4 page proposal, including a project title, explanation of the problem to be studied and how that relates to NASA's mission, goals to be achieved, experimental approach, and references.
 Please include an estimate of how many hours you anticipate working on your project per week.

 The faculty mentor must write a supporting letter, describing how the student will contribute to the research project, and indicating support for the proposal.

-Student awards will be $900 per semester or $600 per quarter.
+Student awards will be up to $800 per semester or $600 per quarter.
 The awards will be distributed through the MSU payroll system with monthly hours submitted by the students.

 A final report of at least 2 pages must be completed at the end of the term.
 Students must make a presentation about their research at the annual MSGC Student Research Symposium in Bozeman.